 This page provides guidance and resources for delivering an effective transition from children's to adults' health services.
 We highlight five key determinants that ensure young people are provided with high quality care throughout the transition process.

-These standards apply to all children and young people aged 0-18 years with an endocrine condition (including growth, hormonal, bone and mineral disorders).
-They are intended for healthcare professionals and for service commissioners to plan, deliver and quality assure paediatric endocrine services.
+These standards, first published in 2019 and updated in 2024, apply to all children and young people aged 0-18 years with an endocrine condition (including growth, hormonal, bone and mineral disorders).
+They are intended for healthcare professionals and for service commissioners to plan, deliver and...

 RCPCH's Officer for Wales welcomes the focus the proposals place on children and the early years but calls on the Government to move quickly to support children who need weight management support now.